-Participated in a Dialogue of Civilizations focused on the Turkish migrant populations in Berlin & the particular social & economic challenges.
+Aja participated in a Dialogue of Civilizations on the Turkish migrant populations in Berlin & their particular social & economic challenges.

-Capped off her time at NEU with an Honors Interdisciplinary Thesis, using agent-based model to simulate & analyze school choice policies.
+Aja capped off her time at NU with her thesis, using agent-based models to simulate & analyze school choice policies.

 “The more philosophy and math courses I took, the more I realized how much these disciplines have in common.
-Luckily, I was able to use many of the mathematical tools I was learning when answering philosophical questions – and I was also able to apply a philosophical frame of mind to my math coursework.”
+I [used] the mathematical tools I was learning when answering philosophical questions – and I [applied] a philosophical frame of mind to my math coursework.”

 More Student Paths